This article has been checked for horticultural accuracy by Oliver Parsons.

 Planting tomatoes in a greenhouse

-Growing tomatoes in a greenhouse is very similar to growing them outside, except you get a longer growing season.
-You'll need to shade your plants from excessive heat, which could cause tough skins, blotchy ripening and, if you forget to water regularly, blossom-end rot.
-So fit some blinds, use shade paint, or hang woven shading fabric.
+Growing tomatoes in a greenhouse is very similar to growing them outside, except you get a longer growing season and usually more tomatoes.
+You'll need to shade your plants from excessive heat, which could cause tough skins and blotchy ripening.
+So fit some blinds, use shade paint, or hang woven shading fabric, adding this gradually rather than suddenly to avoid shocking the plants.

 In this video, Monty Don explains how to support tomatoes in the greenhouse: